How To Practice Detachment: 5 Secrets to Inner Peace

 In this context, practicing detachment means recognizing your effort and commitment but allowing the disappointment or perceived failure not to diminish your value as a person.
 Instead, you keep an open mind and concentrate on the experience of learning and growth.

-Instead, the focus should be on creating sound boundaries that clearly state your expectations and define the kinds of behavior that are acceptable and unacceptable to you.
+The emphasis should instead be on setting clear and reasonable boundaries that outline your expectations and specify the types of behavior that you find acceptable and unacceptable.

 Although some can perceive voluntary detachment from a relationship as “rude” or “unfeeling,” this is rarely the objective of the person choosing to leave.